d2weber/bindEpub/README.md

 [epubGen](https://github.com/cyrilis/epub-gen).
 The implementation refrains from writing temporary files.

-### Issues
+### Known issues

+- Uses the nano-jsx library for xml-templating purposes, that's unfortunate
 - Throws when running due to jsx namespace problem.
 (Tests seem to work though.)
-- Produces invalid .opf file, due to the use of nano-jsx for xml-templating.
-  It's constrained to the html specification, where `<meta>` tags are null elements.
+- Produces invalid .opf file: templating is constrained to the html specification, where `<meta>` tags are null elements
 - EPUB2 templates are missing